 "The techniques are in essence a non-verbal instruction or direct suggestion to the body and unconscious mind to act 'as though' the peaceful, safe and beautiful (and thus relaxing) environment were real," suggest Harry Mills, Ph.D.; Natalie Reiss, Ph.D.; and Mark Dombeck, Ph.D.
 If this doesn't interest you either, then try Headspace app, which talks you through the process instead, or journaling.
 Don't dismiss it as mere words, the pen and paper can prove very powerful tools in reducing negative ailments and enhancing one's well-being, both physically and emotionally.
 Psychology Today reported that regularly journaling can help you stay grounded and improve your memory.

 They Stop Negative Thinking

 There's no denying that negative thinking amid the fight-or-flight mode of our ancestors served its evolutionary purpose, but in today's world, those irrational fears can severely impact our mental and physical health.
 Plus, what saved our distant relatives no longer serves us today in the same way.
 So how do we stop something that is coded in our genetic makeup?
-Our news editor, Kelsey Clarke, took up a simple five-step method outlined in MindBodyGreen that allows her to not only monitor negative thoughts but stop them in real time, and "replace them with positive ones more rooted in reality."
-She wrote, "The success of this practice is rooted in gratitude, empathy, and a general awareness of just how fortunate I am in many aspects of my life."
-If you want to be truly happy in life, here's a few other habits you need to give up too.
+Our news editor, Kelsey Clarke, took up a simple five-step method outlined in MindBodyGreen that allows her to not only monitor negative thoughts but stop them in real-time, and "replace them with positive ones more rooted in reality."
+She wrote, "The success of this practice is rooted in gratitude, empathy, and general awareness of just how fortunate I am in many aspects of my life."
+If you want to be truly happy in life, here are a few other habits you need to give up too.

 They Prioritize Sleep